Global minimum standard for maternity leave

 Adjusting to new experiences, routines and sleep schedules is more than enough to occupy your time when you’ve just had a baby.
 Uncertainty associated with taking maternity leave can sometimes add further challenges.

-That’s why Shell is proud to be the first major integrated oil and gas company to introduce a new global standard of 16 weeks paid maternity leave.
-This initiative is intended to support working mothers and their families.
-It’s another example of Shell’s commitment to creating an inclusive workplace and demonstrating our care for our employees and their families.
+That’s why Shell was the first major energy company to introduce a new global standard of 16 weeks paid maternity leave.
+This initiative supports working mothers and their families, and highlights Shell’s commitment to creating an inclusive workplace.

 While the standard explicitly addresses paid leave, Claire believes it also creates an opportunity for important conversations around what women experience in Shell prior to, during, and after their maternity leave.